petuum/autodist/README.md

 **AutoDist** is a distributed deep-learning training engine.
 AutoDist provides a user-friendly interface to distribute the training of a wide variety of deep learning models across many GPUs with scalability and minimal code change.

-AutoDist has been tested with TensorFlow versions 1.15 through 2.1.

 ## Introduction
 Different from specialized distributed ML systems, AutoDist is created to speed up a broad range of DL models with excellent all-around performance.